-Luckily, in September 2017, puppy parent and fundraiser Marjorie Johnston moved to Alnwick – just 30 minutes away from Susan.
+Luckily, in September 2017, puppy parent and fundraiser Marjorie Johnston moved to Newton-by-the Sea – just 20 minutes away from Susan.
 Marjorie was able to help shoulder the work, and with a lot of experience in fundraising for us already, she set up the Northumberland community group which now holds regular community events to raise awareness and funds for Canine Partners.

 “I’ve been involved with Canine Partners for around six years now, and have taken four puppies through to advanced training as well as helping with fundraising in Scotland where I previously lived.” said Marjorie.